tidyverts/tsibble/README.md

 [`vignette("intro-tsibble")`](http://pkg.earo.me/tsibble/articles/intro-tsibble.html)
 for details.

-The *tsibble* internally computes the interval for given time indices based on the time representation, ranging from year to nanosecond.
-The `POSIXct` corresponds to sub-daily series, `Date` to daily, `yearweek` to weekly, `yearmonth`/`yearmon` to monthly, `yearquarter`/`yearqtr` to quarterly, and etc.
+*Tsibble* internally computes the interval for given time indices based on the time representation, ranging from year to nanosecond, from numerics to ordered factors.
+The `POSIXct` corresponds to sub-daily series, `Date` to daily, `yearweek` to weekly, `yearmonth` to monthly, `yearquarter` to quarterly, and etc.

 ### `fill_gaps()` to turn implicit missing values into explicit missing values

-Often there are implicit missing cases in temporal data.
-If the observations are made at regular time interval, we could turn these implicit missings to be explicit simply using `fill_gaps()`, filling gaps in precipitation (`precip`) with 0 in the meanwhile.
+Often there are implicit missing cases in time series.
+If the observations are made at regular time interval, we could turn these implicit missingness to be explicit simply using `fill_gaps()`, filling gaps in precipitation (`precip`) with 0 in the meanwhile.
 It is quite common to replaces `NA`s with its previous observation for each origin in time series analysis, which is easily done using `fill()` from